 Are you looking for new students in the coming year?

 Like most faculty, I am continuously searching for new Ph.D. students.
-I typically admit one or two students a year, but get there is very substantial competition for those positions (several hundred informal inquiries and several hundred formal applications per year).
-Moreover, research support depends on the decisions of external grant sponsors, which are made throughout the year.
-So, the number of available new Ph.D. positions evolves throughout the year.
+I typically admit one or two per year, and there is substantial competition for those spots.
+Research support also depends on decisions from external grant sponsors, which are made throughout the year, so the number of available positions evolves over the course of the admissions cycle.

 What is it like to work in your group?